jacoscaz/quadstore/README.md

 The `contextKey` option from the `QuadStore` class is set to `graph` and cannot be changed.

-The `httpAddr` and `httpPort` options specify the address and port that the internal `HTTP` server should listen to.

-The `httpBaseUrl` option is used by the internal `HTTP` server to render URLs correctly.

 #### Graph API, Quad and Term instances